Python Strings

 Using Negative Indexes

-Negative indexing allows you to count characters from the end of the string.
+Negative indexing allows you to count characters from the end of the string (-1 refers to the last character).

 Modifying Strings in Python